aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.emf.emf.records/emflineto/_index.md

 url: /python-net/aspose.imaging.fileformats.emf.emf.records/emflineto/
 ---

-The EMR_LINETO record specifies a line from the current position up to, but not including, the<br/>            specified point.It resets the current position to the specified point.
+**Summary:** The EMR_LINETO record specifies a line from the current position up to, but not including, the<br/>            specified point.It resets the current position to the specified point.

 **Module:** [aspose.imaging.fileformats.emf.emf.records](/imaging/python-net/aspose.imaging.fileformats.emf.emf.records/)